Social Security Number Elimination Policy

 Douglas A. Kristensen, Chancellor

-- Identify forms used by the department that request social security number and remove the social security number field or replace it with NU-ID.
+- Documents, processes and forms cannot contain Social Security Numbers.
 If the social security number is required, request an exemption from the policy from Information Technology Services.

 - Paper documents with social security numbers should be stored in locked cabinets in a locked room.

-- Paper documents that have been retained beyond the date specified in the NU records retention schedule should be destroyed, preferably by cross-cut shredding.
+- Paper documents that have been retained beyond the date specified in the NU records retention schedule should be destroyed by cross-cut shredding.
 If the volume of documents to be destroyed is large, the department should develop a plan and timeline for destruction of the documents.
 There are vendors that provide document destruction/disposal service for a fee.
-Contact John Lakey for additional information.
+Contact the Vice Chancellor for Business and Finance for additional information.
 Until the documents are destroyed, they should be protected as described above.

 - Identify removable media, such as flash or jump drives, floppy disks, CDs, zip disks, etc. that store social security numbers.
 Keep such media in a locked cabinet in a locked room, similar to paper documents.
 If the removable media is no longer needed, physically shred or destroy the media to dispose of it.